LeonardoZanotti/LAMP-deploy/README.md

 ```

 ## Creating the virtual host
-First of all, drop the project folder inside **/var/www/html** (you will need root acess) and garant some permissions to the project fodler
+First of all, drop the project folder inside **/var/www/html** (you will need root acess) and garant some permissions to the project folder
 ```bash
 # Moving the project inside the folder
 $ sudo mv /home/user/path/to/project /var/www/html